Tenants Willing to Pay 6.1% More for Offices with Abundant Natural Light

 “Choosing a window that spoke to innovation, to creativity, to technology, and also allowed a connection to the outdoor natural environment and to the lake was hugely important in that decision making,” said Brett Phillips, the director of sustainability for UNICO Properties, which helped renovate the Lake Union Buildings.
 “This glass is transformative.
 It’s the future.”

-Apart from achieving significant energy savings (not to mention ending the thermostat wars), Henbert LLC saw an unexpected benefit to replacing the windows with View smart glass: it increased its asking rent for the Lake Union building by 16% and generated an extra $450,000 a year in income.
+Apart from achieving significant energy savings (not to mention ending the thermostat wars), Henbert LLC saw an unexpected benefit to replacing the windows with View Smart Windows: it increased its asking rent for the Lake Union building by 16% and generated an extra $450,000 a year in income.

 For so long, landlords paid little attention to a building’s wellness amenities.
 Location was more important they argued.
 And given the current crunch for real estate, why should they worry about vacancy?
 A growing body of research suggests installing windows that bring in more natural light can provide a significant financial boost.
 In buildings that feature smart windows, tenants sign on sooner, stay on longer, and are willing to pay more in rent.